-I have been in venture for about 15 years now, having had a previous career structuring complex derivatives.
+I have been in venture for over 15 years now, having had a previous career structuring complex derivatives.
 Proof that there is hope for everyone.
 I have, quite literally, never once thought about what I do as "work" since I started working with entrepreneurs.
 It just feels like an extension of me.

 I joined Atlas in 2004 and spent 10 years as a partner on the technology team.
 We do very early stage investments in technology-enabled businesses.
 I focus on software, e-commerce and digital media.
 I have done a fair amount of fintech work as well.
 I like diversity and cross-pollination, otherwise I'd be running a startup.

-Entrepreneurs I have partnered with on the European side include Alex at Zoopla (IPO on LSE in June 2014 ), Joe at Seatwave (Europe's leading live events ticket exchange), Ben at DailyMotion (a video sharing site that over 130M access every month), Pierre at PriceMinister (sold to Rakuten for $250M) and others.
+Entrepreneurs I have partnered with on the European side include Alex at Zoopla (IPO on LSE in June 2014 ), Ben at DailyMotion (a video sharing site that over 130M access every month), Pierre at PriceMinister (sold to Rakuten for $250M) and others.
 After I moved to the US and I have been working with Sravish and team at Kinvey (backend as a service), the Integral crew in NYC led by Scott Knoll (adtech), TJ at Pillpack and others (see LinkedIn for more).

 I was a founding investor and board member of Seedcamp, the leading pan-European seed incubator.
 I spent 4 years on the board and a ton of time mentoring.
 I love it.
 Since moving to Boston I got involved in Techstars as mentor and investor.

 Before Atlas, I was co-managing a EUR100M fund set up by Achilles Macris (Dresdner at the time, JP Morgan today) and we did about 13 investments.
 We have exited CapitalIQ to S&P ($225M), Rainfinity to EMC (c. $100M), Cyota to RSA ($145M), Inxight to Business Objects (undisclosed), Consul to IBM (undisclosed), Opsys to CDT (all stock, undisclosed) and a few others.